nilmtk/nilmtk/docs/manual/user_guide/install_user.md

 # Installing NILMTK

-We recommend using [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles togther most of the required packages.
+We recommend using [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles together most of the required packages.
 Since many packages are deprecating  Python 2, we are now recommending installing Python 3.6.
-For the time being, Python 2.7 is still supported but that may change in the near future.
+For the time being, Python 2.7 is still supported but it will be removed in the next NILMTK version due to most of the dependencies dropping Python 2.7.

-After Anaconda has been installed, open up the terminal (Unix) or Anaconda prompt(Windows) :
+After Anaconda has been installed, open up the terminal (Unix) or Anaconda prompt (Windows):

 1. NILMTK should work fine in the base environment, but we recommend creating a new environment where NILMTK and related dependecies are installed.